 All children will need to have a number of essential things with them every day.
 These are:

-- A water bottle and healthy snack for break time.
+- A healthy snack for break time.

 - Weekly spelling list – high frequency words, words following a spelling rule, new curriculum statutory requirements for spelling